sychan/kb_sdk_docs/source/tutorial/initialize.rst

     $ kb-sdk init [--example] [--verbose] [--language language] [--user username] ModuleName

 where ``ModuleName`` must be unique across all SDK modules registered in KBase.
-For example:
+For example, bootstrapping the HelloWorld module will start with:

 .. code-block:: bash